rudderlabs/rudder-blog/content/blog/why-it-needs-to-own-the-cdp.md

 The most innovative companies are positioning IT (and specifically data engineering) to be a strategic partner with every other team across the organization.
 Together, they can achieve real innovation and competitive advantage, while businesses that keep IT in the wings will continue running on a treadmill powered by data silos.

+## Try RudderStack Today

-Start building a better, warehouse-first customer data lake that delivers complete, unified data to every part of your marketing and analytics stack by signing up for [RudderStack Cloud Free](https://app.rudderlabs.com/signup?type=freetrial) today.
-Subscribe to our [blog](https://rudderstack.com/blog/), join [Slack](https://resources.rudderstack.com/join-rudderstack-slack) to chat with our team, check out our open-source repos on GitHub, and follow us on our socials: [Twitter](https://twitter.com/RudderStack), [LinkedIn](https://www.linkedin.com/company/rudderlabs/), [dev.to](http://dev.to/), [Medium](https://rudderstack.medium.com/), [YouTube](https://www.youtube.com/channel/UCgV-B77bV_-LOmKYHw8jvBw).
+Start building a smarter customer data pipeline.
+Use all your customer data.
+Answer more difficult questions.
+Send insights to your whole customer data stack.
+Sign up for [RudderStack Cloud Free](https://app.rudderlabs.com/signup?type=freetrial) today.

+Join our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) to chat with our team, check out our open source repos on [GitHub](https://github.com/rudderlabs), subscribe to [our blog](https://rudderstack.com/blog/), and follow us on social: [Twitter](https://twitter.com/RudderStack), [LinkedIn](https://www.linkedin.com/company/rudderlabs/), [dev.to](https://dev.to/rudderstack), [Medium](https://rudderstack.medium.com/), [YouTube](https://www.youtube.com/channel/UCgV-B77bV_-LOmKYHw8jvBw).
 Don’t miss out on any updates.
 [Subscribe](https://rudderstack.com/blog/) to our blogs today!